Venture Capital

 3. Managing

 After investing, the VC will stay in touch with the startup.
-In detail, it can have a seat on the board and advise the company to come up with effective business decisions.
-Also, employing the VC’s connections to other firms or entrepreneurs, it can use that to help the startup grow.
+Usually, the VC gets a seat on the board and advises the company to come up with effective business decisions.
+The VC’s connections to other firms or entrepreneurs also help the startup grow.

 4. Company’s Stake Participation

 Finally, the VC will participate in important events for the company.
-An example would be IPO or Initial Public Offering on a stock exchange, buying and selling shares, funds dissemination to investors, company acquisition, and many more.
+For example during an IPO or Initial Public Offering on a stock exchange.
+Or when buying and selling shares, disseminating funds to investors, or acquiring another company.

 Peak: Venture Capital Fund From The Netherlands

-We invest smart capital in fast-growing highly-scalable marketplaces, SaaS or data startups in the European Marketplace, to accelerate their growth.
-Our focus has been on the Benelux (Belgium, The Netherlands and Luxemburg), DACH (Venture Capital Germany, Austria and Switzerland) and the Nordic regions (such as Denmark, Norway, Sweden and Finland) for early-stage startups.
+We invest smart capital in fast-growing and highly scalable SaaS companies or data startups in the European marketplaces.
+Our focus has been on the Benelux (Belgium, The Netherlands, and Luxemburg) and DACH (Venture Capital Germany, Austria, and Switzerland),.
+We also focus on the Nordic regions (such as Denmark, Norway, Sweden, and Finland) for early-stage startups.

-Via our network and experience, we provide hands-on support to our portfolio companies.
-Whether it’s support with hiring the right sales employees, making the right online marketing choices, or raising a follow-up round, we contribute to our portfolio companies.
+With our network and experience, we provide hands-on support to our portfolio companies.
+Whether it’s hiring the right sales employees, making the right online marketing choices, or raising a follow-up round.

 History of Venture Capital

 In 1840, many Britain citizens bought public shares from a newly built railroad.
 However, investors lost their money while Victorian Britain seized the railroads.
-Next, in 1946, George Doriot founded the American Research and Development Corporation.
-George was French at birth, enlisted at the US military, a famous Harvard professor, and became known as the “Father of Venture Capital.”
+In 1946, George Doriot founded the American Research and Development Corporation.
+George was French at birth, enlisted in the US military, was a famous Harvard professor, and became known as the “Father of Venture Capital.”

 The American Research and Development (ARD) invested in the Digital Equipment Corporation.
 It was in 1957 that VC and the electronics and computer industry first met.
-In 1959, Fairchild Semiconductor was the first startup launched with a VC’s help.
-Next, Northleaf, a VC firm, first invested in a company in 1969.
-As time passed, Northleaf held the longest-running firm’s record to offer investments.
+In 1959, Fairchild Semiconductor was the first startup launched with the help of a VC.
+In 1968 VC firm Northleaf first invested in a company.
+As time passed, Northleaf held the longest-running record for offering investments.

-In 1970, venture capital firms started covering more grounds, including personal computing and led the VC sector to become a sector class.
-Along with other independent firms, Sequoia, a prominent VC, launched in 1972.
-In 1978, the Venture Capital space reached its most important year, where companies raised around $750 million.
-Starting in 1980, VC firms helped many major technology companies like Apple Inc., Compaq, Electronic Arts (EA), and Genentech.
+In 1970, venture capital firms started covering more grounds, including personal computing.
+This led to the VC sector becoming a sector class.
+Sequoia, a prominent VC, launched in 1972 along with a few other independent firms.
+In 1978 VC firms reached their most important year when companies raised around $750 million.
+Since 1980 VC firms helped many major technology companies like Apple Inc., Compaq, Electronic Arts (EA), and Genentech.

-In the late 90s or the dot-com bubble, there was an overflow of cash in Silicon Valley, or San Francisco, California.
-Consequently, VCs quickly invested in startups, even those showing little promises.
-After this event, considering unfortunate results, VCs came up with more effective investment methods.
+In the late 90s – also known as the dot-com bubble – there was an overflow of cash in Silicon Valley.
+VCs quickly invested in startups, even those showing little promise.
+Considering the unfortunate results, VCs have since developed more effective investment methods.

 Deutsch Norsk Suomalainen Dansk Svenska